Home Polars, Altair and Vegafusion

 Vegafusion

-The other exciting development around Altair is Vegafusion.
-Vegafusion can help Altair charts to overcome the infamous MaxRowsError with serverside rendering.
+The other interesting development around Altair is Vegafusion.
+Vegafusion can help Altair charts to overcome the infamous MaxRowsError (where Altair refuses to make charts with more than 5,000 rows of source data).
+Vegafusion does this with serverside rendering.

 What is serverside rendering?

-In a traditional Altair plot you give Altair your rows of data and Altair (via the Vega-lite library) passes this data to your browser which uses Vega-lite turn the data into html objects that can be rendered.
-However, with this clientside rendering your browser has to deal with more and more data as the number of rows grows.
+In a classic Altair chart you give Altair your rows of data and Altair (via the Vega-lite library) passes this data to your browser which uses Vega-lite turn the data into html objects that can be rendered.
+However, with this approach (called clientside) your browser has to deal with more and more data as the number of rows grows.

 To use Vegafusion you import it and run vf.enable which tells Altair that Vegafusion will handle rendering.